Daniel M Thompson

 dthompson at polisci dot ucla dot edu

 I am an assistant professor of political science at UCLA studying American politics and political methodology.
-My research studies elections in the US with a particular focus on partisan election administration and the role of elections in local policymaking.
-I collect untapped administrative data and large new datasets on local elections.
-I pair this data with modern empirical techniques for causal inference to understand how electoral institutions shape who wins and the policies they set.
+I study how the rules governing elections affect who participates, who wins, and ultimately the policies governments choose.
+I collect new data on elections and electoral institutions which I combine with large administrative datasets on government behavior.
+I then use modern empirical techniques for causal inference to study how electoral institutions shape election outcomes and public policy.
 Prior to joining UCLA, I received a PhD in political science from Stanford in 2020 and a Master of Public Policy degree from UC Berkeley in 2014.

 Publications

 Did Private Election Administration Funding Advantage Democrats in 2020?
 Joint with Apoorva Lal.
-Accepted, Proceedings of the National Academy of Sciences.
+2024.
+Proceedings of the National Academy of Sciences 121(22):1-11.
 (Coverage: Wall Street Journal, Washington Post)

 How Partisan Is Local Election Administration?
 Joint with Joshua Ferrer and Igor Geyn.
-Forthcoming, American Political Science Review.
-(Online appendix, Coverage: Not Another Politics Podcast, The Science of Politics)
+2024.
+American Political Science Review 118(2):956-971.
+(Online appendix, Coverage: Not Another Politics Podcast, The Science of Politics, Good Authority)

 Do Citizens Vote Against Incumbents Who Permit Local Immigration?
 Evidence from the Mariel Boatlift.
 2022.
 Political Science Research and Methods 11(4): 728-745.
 (Online appendix)